raspberrypi/picamera2/README.md

 A limitation of the second "lores" output stream is that it has to be in a YUV format.
 Sometimes it might be convenient to have a reasonably sized preview window, but a much smaller RGB version (for example for passing to a neural network).
 This example shows how to convert a YUV420 image to the interleaved RGB form that *OpenCV* and *TensorFlow Lite* normally prefer.

-The `YUV420_to_RGB` function takes a YUV420 image and creates an interleaved RGB output of half resolution, matching the resolution of the input U and V planes (but not of the Y).
-The image size that you pass in (which is the *input* image size) must include any *padding*.
-Padding on the end of image rows is quite common so that we can match the optimal alignments that the underlying image processing hardware requires. `YUV420_to_RGB` lets you remove any such padding at the end by passing the unpadded width as the `final_width` parameter.
+You could use the `YUV420_to_RGB` function supplied with _Picamera2_ which converts the low resolution image into a half-size RGB image (that is, matching the resolution of the U and V planes).
+However, if you have *OpenCV* there are some more efficient alternatives, providing you are happy with its treatment of colour primaries and YCbCr encoding matrices.
+In this example, we call `cv2.cvtColor` with the `cv2.COLOR_YUV420p2RGB` parameter.
+When using *OpenCV* in this way, there may be padding on the end of the rows of the YUV420 image which you would have to trim off after the conversion.

 ### [zoom.py](examples/zoom.py)